quarcs-lab/quarcs-bolivia/content/topics/reduced-inequalities/Story/Bolivia_language_DSSD.md

 When we contrast SDG 10 values for the municipalities with the highest and lowest percentages of non-Spanish speakers, the contrast is even more pronounced.

-{{< image class="medium" src="https://raw.githubusercontent.com/DSSD-Madison/Nagoya/story/Akshay-Verma/content/topics/reduced-inequalities/Story/SDG10 score barplot.png" alt="SDG 10 Bar Plot" >}}
+{{< image class="medium" src="https://raw.githubusercontent.com/DSSD-Madison/Nagoya/Story/Akshay_Verma/content/topics/reduced-inequalities/Story/SDG10%20score%20barplot.png" alt="SDG 10 Bar Plot" >}}